 - Retrospective changes can be very slow and expensive to implement, for example the Accelerated Loss of Mains Change Program mentioned in the WP1 report.

 - Setting up the capability to carry out simulation studies using OLTA was anticipated to be challenging.
-Even though a generous allowance was made for this in the project timeline, the capability still came on line later than planned.
+Even though a generous allowance was made for this in the project timeline, the capability still came online later than planned.

 - OLTA study processes are highly customized to NGESO business practices and the GB network, and Project REV benefitted greatly from access to an experienced OLTA user.